joe-ayoub-segment/joe-action-destinations/README.md

 This repository contains the Action Destination Definitions as well as a CLI to generate the scaffolding for new destinations and run unit tests.
 If you'd like to contribute, please review the [Contributing Guide](./CONTRIBUTING.md).

-To begin, follow the instructions in Get Started below.
+To begin, follow the instructions in Get Started below. test

 For more detailed instruction, see the following READMEs: